 The selling unitholders named in this prospectus (or in a supplement to this prospectus), and any of their pledgees, donees, transferees or other successors in interest, may offer to sell up to an aggregate of 1,011,400 of our common units.
 On the date of this prospectus, the selling unitholders own some but not all of such common units, and they may acquire more of such common units pursuant to our Second Amended and Restated Ferrellgas Unit Option Plan.
 We will not receive any of the proceeds from the sale of any of these common units by such selling unitholders, other than any payment of the exercise price for the issuance of such common units under the Unit Option Plan, but we agreed to bear the expenses of registering such common units.
-Our registration of these common units does not necessarily imply that all or any portion of such common units will be offered for sale by the selling unitholders.
+Our registration of these common units will be offered for sale by the selling unitholders.